tocisz/homepage-data/posts_source/009-Improvements-in-the-blog-engine.md

 ![Lambda code editor](008-lambda.png)

 _Why Amazon did unusable editor?
-Am I doing something wrong?_ I was asking myself.
-And soon I found solution.
+Am I doing something wrong?_ I asked myself.
+And soon I found the solution.
 It's better to use layers to store libraries.
 These can be uploaded once and shared by many Lambda functions.
 When using layers to store libraries there is no problem with the editor.

 ## Syntax highlighting